-If we observe this, we can understand at what range of Telangana poets and people in text books from I-X. We can see only the great poets, leaders, history which not included in present text books.
-So we can observe that Telangana poets not even recognised in such text books.
+If we observe this, we can understand at what range of Telangana poets and people in textbooks from I-X. We can see only the great poets, leaders, history which not included in present textbooks.
+So we can observe that Telangana poets not even recognized in such textbooks.

-The Telangana government would revise the syllabus for school students from next year to incorporate the life stories of prominent people of Telangana besides highlighting the language, culture and history of the region.
+The Telangana government would revise the syllabus for school students from next year to incorporate the life stories of prominent people of Telangana besides highlighting the language, culture, and history of the region.
 In the coming academic year, the Telangana school syllabus is all set to see more changes in several subjects.
-Adding to the changes in the ninth and tenth standard textbooks in the previous and current academic years, the Telangana government is trying to revise the current syllabus according the recommendations of the expert committee.
+Adding to the changes in the ninth and tenth standard textbooks in the previous and current academic years, the Telangana government is trying to revise the current syllabus according to the recommendations of the expert committee.

-As the government is keen on inclusion of Telangana’s history and culture in school syllabus, the recently-constituted committee is now preparing new lessons in subjects like Telugu language and Social Sciences. ancient and modern literature in Telugu language and history and geography in Social Sciences will be revised.
+As the government is keen on the inclusion of Telangana’s history and culture in the school syllabus, the recently-constituted committee is now preparing new lessons in subjects like Telugu language and Social Sciences. ancient and modern literature in Telugu language and history and geography in Social Sciences will be revised.
 As per the guidance of the government, the topics related to Andhra Pradesh will be deleted and replaced with those on Telangana.
 Officials are also preparing a map of the new state for Social Science examinations.

-Highlight 1969 Telangana struggle in school curriculum: To changes in the syllabus of Telugu and social sciences text books by subject wise expert committee after revising.
-40% changes had proposed by committee where Telangana culture, poet, history, festivals reflects in the place of Andhra.
-Mainly Telangana movement, from 1969 to 2014 sacrifices of leaders etc., The Telangana government had authorized the TS State Council of Educational Research and Training (TSSCERT) to localize the curriculum to eliminate all aspects of Andhra culture and history from the textbooks.
+Highlight 1969 Telangana struggle in school curriculum: To changes in the syllabus of Telugu and social sciences textbooks by the subject wise expert committee after revising.
+40% of changes had proposed by the committee where Telangana culture, poet, history, festivals reflect in the place of Andhra.
+Mainly Telangana movement, from 1969 to 2014 sacrifices of leaders, etc., The Telangana government had authorized the TS State Council of Educational Research and Training (TSSCERT) to localize the curriculum to eliminate all aspects of Andhra culture and history from the textbooks.

 Likewise, several other persons are also featured in the textbook.
 Normally, the CD has to be given for printing in January so that printed textbooks will be available for distribution before the schools reopen.
 However, this year, due to the bifurcation of the State and also in the wake of revision of textbooks, there is a delay in the process.
 Last year textbooks were distributed before the reopening of schools and this year we may not be able to give before schools open.